 Brexit and Driving Licences

-Anyone living in Ireland who holds a UK (including Northern Ireland) driving licence must exchange it for an Irish driving licence, before the 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020), in the event that the UK leaves the EU without a deal.
+Anyone living in Ireland who holds a UK (including Northern Ireland) driving licence must exchange it for an Irish driving licence, before the 31 October 2019 (may also apply to new exit date on 31 December 2020), in the event that the UK leaves the EU without a deal.
 If there is a no-deal Brexit, then after this date, if you are living in Ireland, your UK driving licence will no longer be valid to drive here.

 In the absence of alternative arrangements with the UK, you may have to apply for a learner permit if you wish to continue to drive in Ireland.
 It may also have implications for your insurance cover after this date.

 If you wait until closer to the UK exit date of 31 October, you may face lengthy delays in exchanging a UK licence, and the National Driver Licensing Service (NDLS) cannot guarantee when you will have a valid licence to drive here in Ireland.